jh-wong1/jh-wong1.github.io/_posts/2023-05-24-AI images classification.md

 The task can be found in [here](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images) and further information in [here](https://arxiv.org/abs/2303.14126).

 I have attempted this problem with trying three different models of Convolutional Neural Network (CNN) and compare their result.
-THe models I used are:
+The models I used are:

-1. resnet18
+1. `resnet18`
-1. squeezenet1_0
+1. `squeezenet1_0`
-1. densenet121
+1. `densenet121`

 They all sucessfully to differentiate the two types of images, and the result of each is shown in the confusion matrix below.
 #resnet18